chinemeze847/book_management_system/README.md

 * **Intellij IDEA** The development environment that you can use to run this project

 ## Usages
-* Go to this website https://start.spring.io/ an initialize the spring project and download it as a zip folder
+* Go to this website https://start.spring.io/ an initialize the spring project and download it as a zip folder if you are starting a new project
 ![img.png](img.png)
+* In order to use this project you can clone this repository to your local machine using ```git clone https://github.com/chinemeze847/book_management_system.git```

 * Unzip the folder and import it into your intellij
 ![img_1.png](img_1.png)

-** The project can now be ran using the green run button at the top right corner of intellij IDEA
+** The project can now be ran using the green run button in the top right corner of intellij IDEA

 ## Configuration
-I set up some environment variables, by clicking on the button cirled blue below an edit configuration window will pop up that allows you to add or edit environment variables
+I set up some environment variables, by clicking on the button circled blue below an edit configuration window will pop up that allows you to add or edit environment variables
 ![img_2.png](img_2.png)

 For this project the following environment variables were used;